Panama Canal Panama Travel Guide

 Conceived by Frank Gehry, this striking museum on the Amador Causeway explores Panama's unique biological diversity and its geological history, highlighting the formation of the Isthmus.

-A UNESCO World Heritage site and the colonial heart of Panama City.
-Features narrow cobblestone streets, colorful colonial buildings, historic churches, and charming plazas.
+A UNESCO World Heritage site and the colonial heart of The Capital of panama.
+Features narrow cobblestone streets, colorful colonial-style architecture, historic churches, and charming plazas.

 A botanical garden and zoo often overlooked by tourists.
 It offers a chance to see native Panamanian wildlife, including the magnificent Harpy Eagle (Panama's national bird).